Here is our step-by-step guide to the FHA home loan refinance process.

-FHA home loans are an awesome way to get your foot in the door and purchase a home if you don’t have much free cash or a high credit score.
-As you found out, you can buy a home with a lower down payment, which makes home-buying more accessible for all.
+FHA home loans are an awesome way to get your foot in the door and purchase a home in California if you don’t have much free cash or a high credit score.

 FHA, or Federal Housing Administration, home loans are loans backed by the US government and provided by mortgage companies to consumers.
 FHA is the loan insurer rather than a home loan lender.
 FHA home loans tend to be marketed as first-time home buyer loans, but anyone can get an FHA home loan, even repeat buyers.